zenglenn42/CityMatch/README.md

 Some UI/UX patterns just don't seem available to web developers in a low-impedance, no-compromise way.
 The bottom appbar is a case in point.
 Sure I got my appbar fixed, but it's at the expense of a now normally-visible, 44px tall (on iOS Safari), vendor toolbar that can compromise the UX for certain devices and orientations.

 Presumably [React Native](https://reactnative.dev) would give me the portability benefits of a webdev ecosystem with more of the virtues of native-app form-factor and usage patterns.
-No doubt, that conjecture entails it's own set of [tradeoffs](https://www.youtube.com/watch?v=E5xThvyaGbE) I have yet to fully appreciate. (-;
+No doubt, that conjecture entails its own set of [tradeoffs](https://www.youtube.com/watch?v=E5xThvyaGbE) I have yet to fully appreciate. (-;

 # [Declaring Victory](#contents)